python-summit/swisspycon/association/bylaws_no_annual_meeting.md

 #### Article 18

-The financial year shall begin on 1 July and end on 30 June of the following year.
+The financial year shall begin on 1 July and end on 30 June.
 The Treasurer is responsible for the Association's finances.

 #### Article 19